 1 properly and quickly".

-Then, at 1.3, it's essentially telling the Trust what could be taken into account as part of screening, what should form part of screening.

-7 "This could include clinical or administrative records; 8 serious untoward incident reports or complaints; 9 earlier statements are introduced for people with 10 first-hand knowledge of the concern; clinical audit and 12:53 11 clinical governance data; the views of professional 12 advisers; earlier occupations health reports."

-14That's not an exhaustive list.
-It appears to be15suggesting that relevant decision-makers should16carefully think through what it is that should come17within the terms of reference of an investigation.

-19 would you agree with me that if there are 20 administrative-type shortcomings in one area of 12:53 21 a clinician's practice, it would be within the 22 obligations of a Trust and its decision-makers to set 23 the terms of reference wide enough to enable you, as 24 the investigator, to explore whether those 25 administrative shortcomings exist elsewhere?
-12.54I suppose it's the balance between earlier things in 26 Α. 27 NCAS, which is about not making this so wide that, number 1, the investigation is unmanageable, and number 28 29 2, that you are just saying I am going to look at all
+2 3 Then, at 1.3, it's essentially telling the Trust what 4 could be taken into account as part of screening, what 5 should form part of screening.
+12:52 6 7 "This could include clinical or administrative records; 8 serious untoward incident reports or complaints; 9 earlier statements are introduced for people with 10 first-hand knowledge of the concern; clinical audit and 12:53 11 clinical governance data; the views of professional 12 advisers; earlier occupations health reports."
+13 14 That's not an exhaustive list.
+It appears to be 15 suggesting that relevant decision-makers should 12:53 16 carefully think through what it is that should come 17 within the terms of reference of an investigation.
+18 19 Would you agree with me that if there are 20 administrative-type shortcomings in one area of 12:53 21 a clinician's practice, it would be within the 22 obligations of a Trust and its decision-makers to set 23 the terms of reference wide enough to enable you, as 24 the investigator, to explore whether those 25 administrative shortcomings exist elsewhere?
+12:54 26 Α. I suppose it's the balance between earlier things in 27 NCAS, which is about not making this so wide that, 28 number 1, the investigation is unmanageable, and number 29 2, that you are just saying I am going to look at all

-1 practice and see if I can find something.
-I think it's about -- my view is that, yes, of course screening 2 needs to be properly carried out, of course it does.
-3 But I think if there are specific areas of concern that 4 5 have been raised by managers or by SAI reviews or by 12:54 6 complaints or by patients, well then, those are the 7 areas, and issues around those areas certainly. Ι 8 don't think it's a well, let's look at everything.

-I suppose, Mr. Wolfe, and I have said earlier, you 10 12:55 11 know, Mr. O'Brien's colleagues and managers, certainly 12 who gave evidence to -- who I was involved in 13 interviewing, were certainly very clearly saying that 14 they had no concerns about his clinical practice, you 15 know, other than, you know, the potential for patient 12:55 16 negative outcomes because he wasn't doing things like 17 triage which he didn't agree with.
-You know, as I say, people seem to think that other areas he was spending 18 19 lots of time on and those seemed to be clinical areas.
-They were answering questions within a particular 20 111 Q. 12:55 framework, the framework being your terms of reference.
-21 is, in some respects, a foreign planet to you but that was what was revealed in 2020.

-Let me test you with this example.
-We know that in 24 2020, Patient 5 and Patient 8 were the subject of 25 Serious Adverse Incident Reviews because, at least in 26 part with regard to Patient 5, it was alleged that 27 Mr. O'Brien had failed to action a CT scan, the results 28 of a CT scan.
+Τ practice and see if I can find something.
+I think it's 2 about my view is that, yes, of course screening 3 needs to be properly carried out, of course it does.
+4 But I think if there are specific areas of concern that 5 have been raised by managers or by SAI reviews or by 12:54 6 complaints or by patients, well then, those are the 7 areas, and issues around those areas certainly.
+I 8 don't think it's a well, let's look at everything.
+9 10 I suppose, Mr. Wolfe, and I have said earlier, you 12:55 11 know, Mr. O'Brien's colleagues and managers, certainly 12 who gave evidence to who I was involved in 13 interviewing, were certainly very clearly saying that 14 they had no concerns about his clinical practice, you 15 know, other than, you know, the potential for patient 12:55 16 negative outcomes because he wasn't doing things like 17 triage which he didn't agree with.
+You know, as I say, 18 people seem to think that other areas he was spending 19 lots of time on and those seemed to be clinical areas.
+20 111 Q. They were answering questions within a particular 12:55 21 framework, the framework being your terms of reference.
+22 23 Let me test you with this example.
+We know that in 24 2020, Patient 5 and Patient 8 were the subject of 25 Serious Adverse Incident Reviews because, at least in 12:56 26 part with regard to Patient 5, it was alleged that 27 Mr. O'Brien had failed to action a CT scan, the results 28 of a CT scan.
 With Patient 8, he had failed to action 29 the results of a pathology report.
 Now, I know this